Agent Providers

 - OpenAI API — if you specifically want

-gpt-*or OpenAI reasoning models, or have prepaid OpenAI credit you’d rather burn than your Claude quota. - Codex — if you’re already paying for ChatGPT Plus/Pro/Team and want to reuse that quota.
+gpt-*or OpenAI reasoning models, or have prepaid OpenAI credit you’d rather burn than your Claude quota. - Codex — if you’re already paying for ChatGPT Plus/Pro/Team and want to reuse that quota through the native Codex CLI.

 Caveats